 Rosehips have 20 – 40 times more Vitamin C than oranges, plus Vitamins A, B and K.¹ Use rosehip vinegar in salad dressings.
 For a sore throat add warm water to a tablespoon of vinegar, gargle and swallow.

 To keep colds at bay mix a ½ – 1 teaspoon of cayenne pepper with a teaspoon of wild rosehip vinegar, add room temperature filtered water, stir and drink.
 Consume 1 – 3 times a day.

-CAUTION: Do not eat the fresh rosehips, the seeds within have been likened to very fine fibre-glass and can your irritate your throat and digestive tract.
+CAUTION: Do not eat fresh rosehips, the seeds within have been likened to very fine fibre-glass, which can irritate your throat and digestive tract.

 The hips are taken internally in the treatment of colds, influenza, minor infectious diseases, scurvy, diarrhoea and gastritis.²

 (1) Bruton-Seal J., Seal M. Hedgerow Medicine.

 (2) Rosa Canina – L. Online article.
 Available at: https://pfaf.org/user/Plant.aspx?LatinName=rosa+canina (Accessed 27/08/2018)